Weiqingyi487/MH6822_Weiqingyi/docs/system_design.md

 # 3.6 Failure Modes and Governance Risks

-Several governance and operational risks may affect the proposed jurisdiction-aware AI lending governance system.
+There may be several governance and operational risks when actually operating the "jurisdiction-aware" AI lending governance system.

-First, regulatory rules may change over time.
-The governance engine could apply outdated jurisdiction logic if regulatory updates are not incorporated promptly.
-This may lead to incorrect compliance assessments or insufficient governance controls.
+First, regulatory rules will keep changing.
+If the system fails to update in time according to new regulatory requirements, the governance engine would apply outdated jurisdiction logic and cause incorrect compliance assessments or insufficient governance controls.

-Second, AI model drift may reduce the reliability of credit scoring outcomes.
-Changes in applicant behaviour, economic conditions, or data distributions could gradually weaken model accuracy and fairness performance.
+Second, AI model drift may redice the reliability of credit scoring outcomes.
+The model accuracy and fairness performance would be weaken when applicant behaviour, economic conditions, or data distributions change.

-Third, explainability mechanisms may not always provide sufficiently transparent decision explanations for complex AI models.
+Third, explainability mechanisms may not always provide sufficiently transparent of explanations of decision-making for complex AI models.
 This could create governance challenges under stricter EU regulatory requirements for high-risk AI systems.

-Fourth, jurisdiction detection errors may apply incorrect governance rules to cross-border lending cases.
-This may result in inconsistent compliance treatment between the United States and the European Union.
+The system can also detect possible mistakes made by jurisdictions.
+For example, in cross-borde lending cases, if the system apply incorrect governance rules , it may result in inconsistent compliance treatment between the United States and the European Union.

-Finally, excessive reliance on automated governance workflows may reduce meaningful human oversight.
-Human reviewers may gradually over-trust AI-generated compliance outputs without critically evaluating the underlying decision logic.
+Finally, if institutions over rely on automated governance workflows, they may reduce meaningful human oversight.
+Human reviewers may gradually over-trust compliance outputs given by AI rather than further evaluate the underlying decision logic.

-These risks demonstrate that jurisdiction-aware AI governance systems require continuous monitoring, regulatory updating, and human supervision rather than fully autonomous operation.
+These risks demonstrate that jurisdiction-aware AI governance systems still require continuous monitoring, timely regulatory updating, and human supervision rather than fully autonomous operation.

 # 3.7 Example Governance Outputs

-The proposed system generates different governance outcomes depending on the jurisdiction and risk profile of the lending decision.
+The system will generates different governance results depending on the jurisdictions and risk profile of the lending decision.

 Possible governance outputs include:

 - COMPLIANT
-  The lending decision satisfies applicable jurisdiction-specific governance requirements.
+  The current lending decision satisfies  governance requirements under the corresponding jurisdiction.

 - HUMAN_REVIEW_REQUIRED
   The system detects high-risk conditions such as insufficient explainability, demographic bias concerns, or incomplete compliance documentation.